bernibra/RESOLDRE/README.md

-For the sake of showcasing what the algorithm does, we can calculate the ratio between the number of times that we find the link (c-E) relative to the link (c-A) when using the informed randomized strategy and the uninformed strategy.
+For the sake of showcasing what the algorithm does, we can calculate the ratio between the number of times that we find the link (c-E) relative to the link (c-A) when using the informed and the uninformed randomization strategy.

 ``` r
 library(dplyr)